 Over the past 15 years, Harris has built up a prolific body of work that’s included over a dozen albums and splits, plus side projects and offshoots, collaborations with the likes of Xiu Xiu and Yellow Swans, and various other appearances.
 And while the music she makes has run the stylistic gamut from abstract sound collage and dark ambient to more straightforward shoegaze, there’s a tendency toward the blurring of sonic spaces that defines everything she does.
 As Grouper, she has a defined aesthetic but one that’s always evolving, sometimes stark and stripped to its acoustic core, sometimes gauzy and mysterious, like a dark shape seen through gaps in a forest at dusk.
 However she presents it, Grouper’s music is always something worth immersing yourself into.

-With new album Shade due out next month, I’ve put together a Grouper beginner’s guide featuring five of Harris’ best albums, plus next steps and advanced listening for those who seek to keep delving further into her intoxicating sonic realm.
+With new album Shade due out next month, I’ve put together a beginner’s guide featuring five of the best Grouper albums—and her most accessible for that matter—plus next steps and advanced listening for those who seek to keep delving further into her intoxicating sonic realm.

 Dragging A Dead Deer Up a Hill